 Ready to apply for your permit?
-Download Application.
+Apply online now.

 The Tampa Hillsborough Film and Digital Media Commission assists in permitting by acting as a liaison between production companies and city, county and state departments, free of charge!
 In addition to processing your permit, the Film Commission will make arrangements with the appropriate law enforcement agency for traffic or crowd control; the fire department for supervision of pyrotechnic effects; and any other required city, county or state service.